Ze-Veiga98/Elab/README.md

 # How to run this app?
 1. Download it!
-2. Install all the packages using pip install -r install-me-first.txt
+2. Install all the packages using
+´pip install
+´
+pip install -r install-me-first.txt
 3. Then type $ python3 run.py in your cmd line and open you browser (127.0.0.1:5000).
 4. Have fun!